Tamarind: Seed oil and kernel powder

-Tamarind seed oil is the oil made from the kernel of tamarind seeds.
+Tamarind seed oil is made from the kernel of tamarind seeds.
 The kernel is difficult to isolate from its thin but tough shell (or testa).
-It has a similar consistency to linseed oil, it used to make paint or varnish.
+It has a similar consistency to linseed oil, and can be used to make paint or varnish.

 Tamarind kernel powder is used as sizing material for textile and jute processing, and in the manufacture of industrial gums and adhesives.

-It is de-oiled to stabilize its colour and odor on storage.
+Tamarind seeds are used in the production of tamarind kernel powder which is used as a sizing agent in the textile industry because of its ability to absorb water and swell up, in India, tamarind kernel powder has also been used as a sizing agent in the production of cotton.
+In Bengal, tamarind seeds are used in the production of an oil used in varnishes. leaves and flowers are used as a setting agent for dyes.

 Folk medicine

-Throughout Southeast Asia, the fruit of the tamarind is used as a poultice applied to the foreheads of people with fevers.
-The fruit exhibits laxative effects due to its high quantities of malic acid, tartaric acid, and potassium bitartrate.
-Its use for the relief of constipation has been documented throughout the world.
-Extract of steamed and sun-dried old tamarind pulp in Java (asem kawa) are used to treat skin problems like rashes and irritation; it can also be ingested after dilution as an abortifacient.
+In Southeast Asia, tamarind fruit is used as a poultice applied to the foreheads of people with fevers.
+The fruit exhibits laxative effects for relief of constipation.
+Extracts of steamed and sun-dried old tamarind pulp (asem kawa) in Java are used to treat skin problems, like rashes and irritation; one traditional practice indicated tamarind could be ingested after dilution for use as an abortifacient.

+Different parts of the tamarind plant have been used globally for other purposes in folk medicine.
+In the northern parts of Nigeria, the roots of the tamarind plant are thought to be useful for treating leprosy, and in America, tamarind pulp is considered in folk medicine to be a laxative and used for alleviating sunstroke and sore throats.
+In Thailand, the pulp has been transformed into a tablet in the belief it can reduce excess weight, and in Brazil, the pulp is used for its supposed hydrating effects.
+Tamarind seeds have been used in powdered form to possibly aid dysentery in India and Cambodia, and in Ethiopia, softened tamarind seeds are used as a possible treatment for parasitic worms.